 We performed electronic searches on 28 October 2017 in the Cochrane Central Register of Controlled Trials, MEDLINE, Embase, LILACS and registered trials (Clinicaltrials.gov October 28, 2017 and World Health Organization International Clinical Trials Registry Platform (ICTRP) 28 October 2017).
 Abstract books from major congresses addressing thromboembolism were handsearched from 1976 to 28 October 2017, as were reference lists from relevant studies.

-We assessed randomized controlled clinical trials (RCTs) comparing prolonged thromboprophylaxis (≥ fourteen days) with any LMWH agent with placebo, or other methods, or both to thromboprophylaxis during the admission period only.
+We assessed randomized controlled clinical trials (RCTs) comparing prolonged thromboprophylaxis (≥ fourteen days) with any LMWH agent to thromboprophylaxis during the admission period only followed by placebo or no thromoprophylaxis after discharge.
 The population consisted of persons undergoing abdominal or pelvic surgery for both benign and malignant pathology.
 The outcome measures included VTE (deep venous thrombosis (DVT) or pulmonary embolism (PE)) as assessed by objective means (venography, ultrasonography, pulmonary ventilation/perfusion scintigraphy, spiral computed tomography (CT) scan or autopsy).
 We excluded studies exclusively reporting on clinical diagnosis of VTE without objective confirmation.

 Review authors identified studies and extracted data.
 Outcomes were VTE (DVT or PE) assessed by objective means.
 Safety outcomes were defined as bleeding complications and mortality within three months after surgery.
 Sensitivity analyses were also performed with unpublished studies excluded, and with study participants limited to those undergoing solely open and not laparoscopic surgery.
 We used a fixed-effect model for analysis.

-We identified seven RCTs (1728 participants) evaluating prolonged thromboprophylaxis with LMWH compared with control or placebo.
+We identified seven RCTs (1728 participants) evaluating prolonged thromboprophylaxis with LMWH compared with in-hospital thromoprophylaxis followed by placebo or no thromboprophylaxis after discharge.
 The searches resulted in 1632 studies, of which we excluded 1528.
 One hundred and four abstracts, eligible for inclusion, were assessed of which seven studies met the inclusion criteria.